Populating 3D Scenes by Learning Human-Scene Interaction: Experiments

 where $\theta$ represents the pose parameters of the body, face (neck, jaw) and the two hands, $\theta=\{ \theta_\body, \theta_\face, \theta_\hand \}$, $\trans$ denotes the body translation, and $\beta$ the body shape. $E_J$ is a re-projection loss that minimizes the difference between \twoD joints estimated from the \rgb image $\imgRGB$ and the \twoD projection of the corresponding posed \threeD joints of \smplX. $E_{\alpha}(\theta_\body) = \sum_{i \in (elbows,knees)}\exp(\theta_i)$ is a prior penalizing extreme bending only for elbows and knees.
 The term $E_{\mColl}$ penalizes self-penetrations.
 For details please see \cite{SMPL-X:2019}.

-We proceed as in \prox to estimate body pose in a \threeD scene, but we turn off the \prox contact term.
-We optimize Eq.~\ref{eq:smplify_objective} first to get a rough pose that matches the image observations and roughly obeys the scene constraints.
-Then, given this rough body pose, which is not expected to change significantly, we sample features from $P(\featGen|z,\bodyV)$ and keep these fixed.
-Finally, we refine by minimizing the following objective $E(\beta,\theta,\psi,\trans,m^s) = $
+We turn off the \prox contact term and optimize Eq.~\ref{eq:smplify_objective} to get a pose matching the image observations and roughly obeying scene constraints.
+Given this rough body pose, which is not expected to change significantly, we sample features from $P(\featGen|z,\bodyV)$ and keep these fixed.
+Finally, we refine by minimizing $E(\beta,\theta,\psi,\trans,\meshScene) = $